brendon-wong/flask-exercises/readme.md

 - `brew services stop postgresql` to stop Postgres
 - `psql database name` to connect to a database

-### Unit 1 - Flask Fundamentals and Relational Databases
+### Unit 1 - Flask Fundamentals and Relational Databases (note: change directory structure and links in Unit 1 and 2)

 - [01 Introduction To Flask](./Unit-01/01-flask-intro/readme.md)
 - [02 Routing with Flask](./Unit-01/02-flask-routing/readme.md)